-The Law School Admission Test (LSAT) is a half-day, standardized test administered four times each year at designated testing centers throughout the world.
-The test is an integral part of the law school admission process in the United States, Canada, and a growing number of other countries.
-It provides a standard measure of acquired reading and verbal reasoning skills that law schools can use as one of several factors in assessing applicants.
+The LSAT is an integral part of the law school admission process in the United States, Canada, and a growing number of other countries.
+It provides a standard measure of acquired reading and verbal reasoning skills that law schools can use as one of several factors in assessing applicants

 What the Test Measures

 The LSAT is designed to measure skills that are considered essential for success in law school: the reading and comprehension of complex texts with accuracy and insight; the organization and management of information and the ability to draw reasonable inferences from it; the ability to think critically; and the analysis and evaluation of the reasoning and arguments of others.

 There are three multiple-choice question types in the LSAT:

 - Reading comprehension questions measure the ability to read, with understanding and insight, examples of lengthy and complex materials similar to those commonly encountered in law school.

 - Analytical reasoning questions measure the ability to understand a structure of relationships and to draw logical conclusions about that structure.